International Journal of Applied Dental Sciences

 How to cite this article:

-Awwad-Ismael and Kabbesh-Khaled.
+Awwad-Ismael, Kabbesh-Khaled.
 Evaluation of clinical performance of self etching-self adhesive composite (Constic) ® compared with total etching composite system in primary teeth.
-International Journal of Applied Dental Sciences.
-2020; 6(3): 23-26.
+Int J Appl Dent Sci 2020;6(3):23-26.